tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Final.md

 Me: “You murdered five women just to steal a painting?
 How did you even find my exes?”

 Rose: “Through your Facebook account.
 I borrowed your phone and locked you out of Facebook whilst you were sleeping off one of our little extra-curricular sessions.
-I've been posing as you, talking to your wretched exes for months, listening to their pathetic little sob stories, luring them to come and meet me with tales of wanting to reconcile.
-It really wasn't hard.”
+I've been posing as you, talking to your wretched exes for months, listening to their pathetic little sob stories, luring them to come and meet me with talk of wanting to reconcile.
+It really wasn't difficult.”

 Rose kept her eyes and gun trained on me as she spoke.